DeliSauce/FlashCardApp/README.md

 [https://docs.expo.dev/workflow/using-libraries/]

 ### To deploy to localhost:
-- nvm use 20
-- nvm expo start
+- nvm use 20 && npx expo start --web
 - w (to lauch web on localhost)

 ##### other useful CLI commands